 - Request Classroom Capture by submitting OIT's Request Classroom Capture form (Please note: select Pre-recording lectures for online/remote teaching if you're planning to pre-record lectures).

 - An OIT representative will confirm your request.
+(Please allow up to 2 business days for your request to processed.)

 - Online video channel link will be emailed